 The Earth Day edition, packed with eco learning, inspiring activities and games, was designed as an easy way for kids, parents and educators to talk about the state of the environment and climate change.

-The online digital version was free, educators could request a downloadable PDF copy to print on their own or purchase printed magazines for their students.
+The digital version was free, educators could request a downloadable PDF copy to print on their own or purchase printed magazines for their students.

 We’re thrilled to note that the Kat Kid Adventure Post became a premiere Earth Day resource for classrooms in 7 schools across California, Utah, Montana and New York!
-It included an Educators Guide for teachers to utilize in their classrooms discussions.
+It included an Educators Guide for teachers to utilize in their classroom discussions.